y3rbiadit0/washing-machine-iot/README.md

 Also provide a way to make reservation for a given machine, authorize the person that reserved a given machine through QR Codes and a platform management so building manager can support how is currently working.

+# Branches

+1. main -> Using firebase.
+2. mongodb -> Using a mongodb database with fake init data.

 # Docker Image - Instructions
 1. Build Image: `docker build -t washing_machines_iot_server_64 . --platform linux/amd64`